Paethon/ct_keras_pong/README.md

 ### Provided Untrained Weights
-The repository also provides `start_weights.h5` containing the randomly initalized weights that were used to train the `trained_weights.h5`.
+The repository also provides `start_weights.h5` containing the randomly initialized weights that were used to train the `trained_weights.h5`.
 The method can be very sensitive to the initial weights and it might happen, that your agent does not learn.
 For those cases make a copy of `start_weights.h5` to have the same starting point I had during training.